vittaliy79/PhotoFileManager/README.md

  - macOS: Install via Homebrew with `brew install imagemagick` or download from the [website](https://imagemagick.org/script/download.php).

-The configure the path to the ImageMagick in the application.properties file like `image.magick.home=PATH_TO_IMAGE_MAGICK_FOLDER`
+Then configure the path to the ImageMagick in the application.properties file like `image.magick.home=PATH_TO_IMAGE_MAGICK_FOLDER`

 Run the app using the `./start-app.sh` - for the first time, the app will ask for the path to the ImageMagick app if not specified earlier.